Gorlem/functions-module/readme.md

  * Function arguments and return values can now be arrays.
 (Issue #6)
  * The `RETURN` syntax without brackets will be removed in v1.0, please use it like a normal action with brackets.
  * Functions can be called dynamically based on variables with the `CALL` action.
 (Issue #8)
+ * `RETURN` also now allows multiple parameters, which will each get expanded and turned into an array.